Funicular: Cable drive

 In most modern funiculars, neither of the two carriages is equipped with an engine of its own; propulsion is provided by an electric motor in the engine room (typically at the upper end of the track), linked via a speed-reducing gearbox to a large pulley – a drive bullwheel – which then controls the movement of the haul rope using friction.
 Some early funiculars were powered in the same way, but using steam engines or other types of motors.
-The bullwheel has two grooves: after the first half turn around it the cable returns via an auxiliary pulley.
-This arrangement has the advantage of having twice the amount of contact area between the cable and the groove, and returning the downward-moving cable in the same plane as the upward-moving one.
+The bullwheel has two grooves: after the first half turn around it, the cable returns via an auxiliary pulley.
+This arrangement has the advantage of providing twice the contact area between the cable and the groove and of returning the downward-moving cable to the same plane as the upward-moving one.
 Modern installations use high-friction liners to increase the friction between the bullwheel grooves and the cable.

-There are two sets of brakes in the engine room: an emergency brake which directly grips the bullwheel, and a service brake mounted at the high speed shaft of the gear.
+There are two sets of brakes in the engine room: an emergency brake that directly grips the bullwheel and a service brake mounted at the high-speed shaft of the gear.
 The cars are also equipped with spring-applied, hydraulically opened rail brakes for emergency use.

-The first funicular caliper brakes which clamp each side of the crown of the rail were invented by the Swiss entrepreneurs Franz Josef Bucher and Josef Durrer and implemented at the Stanserhorn funicular, opened in 1893.
+The first funicular caliper brakes, which clamp each side of the rail crown, were invented by the Swiss entrepreneurs Franz Josef Bucher and Josef Durrer and were implemented on the Stanserhorn funicular, opened in 1893.
 The Abt rack and pinion system was also used on some funiculars for speed control or emergency braking.